Inter-Professional Studies in Health - Disability and Rehab Northern Ireland

 If you are seeking to count these courses towards a major, minor or certificate, please meet with your academic advisor to discuss this program and what the courses will fulfill for you.

-Health Policy, Practice and Education: Children with Disabilities (CSD1904)
+Inter-professional Studies in Health, Rehabilitation and Education: Children with Disabilities (CSD1906)

 Your Pitt Study Abroad Contacts: